Have you bought an in-ground pool for your backyard?

 is it okay to have an above-ground pool on artificial grass?

 Yes, it is okay to Put your Pool on artificial grass, but it is often not a good idea because fake grass has not been designed to hold above-ground pools.
 When you place your pool on artificial grass, the weight of the Pool will damage and flatten the fake grass fiber.
 Although this can be remedied by brushing the flattened fiber, it will not return it to its pristine condition.
 Additionally, if you place your above-ground pool On fake grass for a long time, the Pool liner will get damaged because fake grass is not good at absorbing moisture.

 What is the ideal material to Put under Above Ground Pool?

 There are many incredible options that you Can choose to Put under above ground pool on the grass.
 The most recommended options include using commercial pads, concrete pads, sand, foam pad, flooring underlayment, and Carpet padding.
 All these options have their own pros and cons.
 Additionally, they are also available at different prices.
 Choose an option that suits your budget and preference.

-Do I have to use sand under my above Ground pool?
+Do I have to use sand under my above ground pool?

 Using sand is highly recommended, especially if you are On a tight budget.
 Sand will help protect your Pool vinyl liner from rocks and other objects that could damage your liner.
 Additionally sand also helps to provide stability to your pool, thus guaranteeing the safety of people using it.
 The standard depth of sand under the Pool should be about 2 inches.
-However, it is not a must to use sand on your above ground pool.
-There are other options to use, including using concrete pads, commercial pads, foam pads, among many others.
+However, it is not a must to use sand on your above-ground pool.
+There are other options to use, including using concrete pads, commercial pads, and foam pads, among many others.
 If you plan to use other options, don’t mix them with sand because it will make the Pool unstable.